-Peter Hemings worked as a cook, brewer, and tailor.
-Jefferson inherited him, the son of Elizabeth (Betty) Hemings and, probably, John Wayles, in 1774 from Wayles’ estate.
+Peter Hemings worked as an enslaved cook, brewer, and tailor.
+He was the son of Elizabeth Hemingsand Jefferson's father-in-lawn, John Wayles.
+In 1774, Jefferson inherited him from Wayles’s estate.
 Hemings grew up on the Monticello mountaintop and married Betsey, Thomas Mann Randolph’s slave; the couple had at least five children.
 His older brother James Hemings accompanied Jefferson to Paris where he learned the art of French cookery.
-James passed on his skills to Peter who succeeded his brother as Monticello cook from 1796 until 1809; Jefferson notified his overseer at the end of his presidency that, “the two cooks [Edith Hern Fossett and Fanny Gillette Hern] which are here [Washington, DC] will take the place of Peter Hemings.”
-Hemings moved from the Cook’s Room under the South Terrace to a “loghouse … on the Mulberry Row.”
-In 1813, Captain Joseph Miller successfully taught Hemings how to malt and brew beer; Jefferson wrote that, “Peter’s brewing of the last season I am in hopes will prove excellent…the only cask of it we have tried proves so.”
+James passed on his skills to Hemings who succeeded his brother as Monticello cook from 1796 until 1809; Jefferson notified his overseer at the end of his presidency that, “the two cooks [Edith Hern Fossett and Fanny Gillette Hern] which are here [Washington, DC] will take the place of Peter Hemings.”
+Hemings and his family moved from a room "next the kitchen" in the main house's South Wing to a “loghouse … on the Mulberry Row.”
+In 1813, Captain Joseph Miller, a British brewmaster, successfully taught Hemings how to malt and brew beer; Jefferson wrote that, “Peter’s brewing of the last season I am in hopes will prove excellent…the only cask of it we have tried proves so.”
 Jefferson never manumitted Hemings, but by 1830 he was working as a free tailor in Charlottesville.